ohasis/eng100dr-planetflip/Team-Contract.md

 - Maintaing open communication amongst the group
 - Remaining open to change
 - Ensuring everyone knows the overall goals as well as their assigned tasks
-- Making a positive working environment
+- Contributing to a positive working environment

 ## Quality